WalkervilleElementary/lise-labs/lab2notes.md

 For our final robot circuit, we may consider reducing the resistant further because of the reduction in OpAmp power from 15V to 9V.

 The QSD124 has a very small field of view.
-Pointing even slightly away from the light source has a very large effect on the QSD124.
+Pointing even slightly away from the light source has a very large effect on the QSD124 output.

 **2, 3.
 DC Block, Amplifier**

 Gain is -3.3.
 Seems like a good ratio for now.

+_Consider using a noninverting amplifer instead of inverting one; will separate feedback resistor more from previous circuitry => lower likelihood of interference with RC time constant of previous section._

 **4. Bandpass Filter**